William Glackens

-William James Glackens (March 13, 1870 – May 22, 1938) was an American realist painter and one of the founders of the Ashcan School, which rejected the formal boundaries of artistic beauty laid-down by the conservative National Academy of Design.
+William James Glackens (March 13, 1870 – May 22, 1938) was an American realist painter and one of the founders of the Ashcan School, which rejected the formal boundaries of artistic beauty laid down by the conservative National Academy of Design.
 He is also known for his work in helping Albert C. Barnes to acquire the European paintings that form the nucleus of the famed Barnes Foundation in Philadelphia.
 His dark-hued, vibrantly painted street scenes and depictions of daily life in pre-WW I New York and Paris first established his reputation as a major artist.
 His later work was brighter in tone and showed the strong influence of Renoir.
 During much of his career as a painter, Glackens also worked as an illustrator for newspapers and magazines in Philadelphia and New York City.

 Early life

-Glackens was born in Philadelphia, Pennsylvania, where his family had lived for many generations.
+Glackens was born in Philadelphia, Pennsylvania, where his family had lived for many years.
 William had two siblings: an older sister, Ada, and an older brother, cartoonist and illustrator Louis Glackens.
 He graduated from the prestigious Central High School in 1890.
 Throughout his school years, he showed a great interest in and aptitude for drawing and drafting.
 In November 1891, he enrolled at the Pennsylvania Academy of the Fine Arts.
+His portrait work often included friends, family, and socialites, characterized by a keen eye for detail and a gentle, sometimes playful, depiction of his subjects.
+These portraits are celebrated for their warmth and character.
+Glackens also painted numerous still lifes, focusing on flowers, fruit, and other everyday objects.
+These works are known for their rich textures and vibrant use of color, showcasing his mastery of composition and light.
+During his travels, Glackens painted numerous scenes from Paris and Venice, capturing the essence of these cities through his unique lens.
+These works are notable for their romanticism and the influence of European painting styles.